Elgeweily/bcloning/writeup_template.md

 The overall strategy for deriving a model architecture was to try different well known models, and optimize them to work well for the problem at hand.

-My first step was to use a convolutional neural network model similar to the Lenet model, I thought this model might be appropriate because it is simple enough, yet it is proven effective for recognizing simple shapes/edges etc.
+My first step was to use a convolutional neural network model similar to the Lenet model, I thought this model might be appropriate because it is simple enough, yet it is proven to be effective for recognizing simple shapes/edges etc.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that it has a dropout layer for each fully connected layer, placed before the RELU activation, with a 0.3 keep probility.
+To combat the overfitting, I modified the model so that it has a dropout layer for each fully connected layer, placed before the RELU activation, with a 0.3 keep prabability.

 I ran the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track, especially near the dirt bit where there is no road edge marking, to improve the driving behavior in these cases, I did both clockwise and counterclockwise training laps which helped greatly to solve this issue.
+There were a few spots where the vehicle fell off the track, especially near the dirt bit where there is no road edge marking, this problem was solved by collecting more data which will be shown in section #3.

 At the end of the process, the vehicle was able to drive autonomously around track one without leaving the road.

 However for track two, the Lenet model was not sufficient, since it has much heavier turns, shadows, ups and downs, so I needed a bigger more powerful network that can recognize more features in the training data.

-So at the end I changed the model to make it similar to the model NVIDIA uses for End to End driving, which worked well for both track one and two.
+So at the end I changed the model to make it similar to the model NVIDIA uses for it's End to End driving, which worked well for both track one and two.

 #### 2. Final Model Architecture